International Conference on

 Pont-à-Mousson (France), July 8-10, 1992.
 LNCS 656.

-PC and Conference chairs: Jean-Luc Rémy and Michaél Rusinowitch
+PC and Conference Chairs: Jean-Luc Rémy and Michaél Rusinowitch

 (Nancy)